dchevell/sourcepy/README.md

 **Sourcepy** is a tool that allows you to `source` Python files straight from your shell, and use their functions and variables natively.
-It uses Python's inspect and importlib machinery to build shims and can leverage type hints for additional features.
+It uses Python's inspect and importlib machinery to transform plain Python functions into fully featured shell programs without requiring custom code, and leverages powerful type hint introspection to convert shell values into Python objects.

-Sourcepy can use type hint annotations to support type coercion of command line arguments into native types.
-It understands positional-only, positional-or-keyword, and keyword-only arguments to give you the full power and flexibility of your Python functions natively from your shell.

 ## Example